mrbotfield/congo-monkey/autofit/congo-autofit-readme.txt

 The autofit code does not generate monkeydoc documentation.

 The code is compatible with Congo retina options and the HD image resource loader.
-Any changes I make for Congo will be noted by '[BRS]' in the source files.
+Any changes made for Congo will be noted by '[CONGO]' comments in the source files.

 Changes: